carlsonad/vscode-mssql_wiki/Contributing.md

 The VSIX package will be created in the root of the repository.

 ## Contribution License Agreement
 In order to contribute, you will need to sign a [Contributor License Agreement](https://cla.microsoft.com/).
+All you need to do is to submit a pull request, then the PR will get appropriately labeled (e.g. `cla-required`, `cla-norequired`, `cla-signed`, `cla-already-signed`).
+If you already signed the agreement we will continue with reviewing the PR, otherwise system will tell you how you can sign the CLA.
+Once you sign the CLA all future PR's will be labeled as `cla-signed`.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.